Good science books are hard to find, especially books that explain things in a way that is easy for young children to understand.

-Here’s a list of my favorite age-appropriate books to help you teach physical science concepts to your preschool or kindergarten kids.
+Here’s a list of the best age-appropriate books to help you teach physical science concepts to your preschool or kindergarten kids.

 Physical Science Books for Preschoolers